Cloud Archiving for GDPR Compliance, Data Backup, and the Right to Be Forgotten

 What is a data archive vs a backup?

-Historically, organizations have treated data backup and archiving as separate processes.
-The backup process was originally created for disaster recovery.
-Backing up is the process of making a copy of operating systems and data resident on servers and storage repositories for the purpose of restoring the entire system (OS and data) to the affected server in the event of system issues.
-For example, an email server becomes corrupted, and the server OS, email application, and message store needs to be restored as soon as possible.
-The biggest problem with backups is data that can be lost between backup cycles (usually 24 hours).
 In the email server example, the email sent and received between backups is permanently lost when the email server is restored using the last backup data set– also referred to as the recovery point objective (RPO).
 The backup is usually performed utilizing a backup application that creates its own custom-formatted data container – meaning it is very difficult to search for and act on specific files in a backup file.
 In reality, the backup must be fully restored to the server to search and act on specific files.

-The primary difference between backups and archives is that the archiving process stores a single copy of individual files for long-term storage and management for legal, regulatory, and business reasons.
+The primary difference between backups and legacy email archives is that the archiving process stores a single copy of individual files for long-term storage and management for legal, regulatory, and business reasons.
 A key distinction here is that individually archived data, if stored in its native format, is easier to search for and act on.

 Even today, some organizations continue to rely on backups as a substitute for low-cost archives.
 While the cost of backup storage has continued to fall, finding and restoring these individual files can be extremely slow and expensive.
 For example, the estimated cost to restore, search, delete PI, and create a new tape drive backup can range between $1,000 and $3,000 per tape.
 Imagine how many of your organization’s backup tapes contain a particular data subject's PI…

-Backup in the Age of Data Privacy Regulations
+Backup in the age of data privacy regulations

 Every organization backs up their servers, data repositories, and other enterprise systems.
 All of these systems will include personal information that could be subject to the right to be forgotten.
 The main question you should ask yourself is this: does the right to be forgotten include PI on enterprise backups, and if yes, does your company have a tested and documented process to do it?